Guix Introduction Part 4: Try Guix

 You can install one or more packages in one transaction

-guix install package1 package2
+1guix install package1 package2 -

 An alternative way

-guix package -i package1 package2 # guix package --install package1 package2
+1 2guix package -i package1 package2 # guix package --install package1 package2

 -